selirah/deel-autcomplete-component/questions.md

 - Excessive use of `shouldComponentUpdate` can lead to complicated and incorrect code such as components not updating when they should and vice versa.
 - A change in data structure of components can cause unnecessary re-rendering since `shouldComponentUpdate` depends on the values of certain state and props and therefore needs to be factored in when writing the logic.
-- Excessive use of `Context` can make it difficult to understand to flow of data across components leading to complex code logic.
+- Excessive use of `Context` can make it difficult to understand the flow of data across components leading to complex code logic.
 - Unnecessary re-rendering of components when a value changes in `Context`.
 It can trigger all components that are connected to it to re-render.

 ## Question 3